Did Jesus really say He was God?

 New World Translation

-Isaiah 45:23 "By myself I have sworn; The word has gone out of my mouth in righteousness, And it will not return:+ To me every knee will bend, Every tongue will swear loyalty
+Isaiah 45:23 "By myself I have sworn; The word has gone out of my mouth in righteousness, And it will not return: Hello guest!
+Please register or sign in (it's free) to view the hidden content.
+To me every knee will bend, Every tongue will swear loyalty

 Philippians 2:10 "so that in the name of Jesus every knee should bend—of those in heaven and those on earth and those under the ground